CodeLogic Maven Plug-in

 The properties section must include:

-<profiles> <profile> <id>artifactory</id> <properties> <codelogic.url>http://localhost/codelogic/server</codelogic.url> <codelogic.oauth.username>ffffffff-ffff-ffff-ffff-ffffffffffff</codelogic.oauth.username> <codelogic.oauth.password>secret-passcode</codelogic.oauth.password> </properties> </profile> </profiles>Optionally, you may add any of the following configuration properties.
+<profiles> <profile> <id>artifactory</id> <properties> <codelogic.url>http://localhost/codelogic/server</codelogic.url> <codelogic.oauth.username>ffffffff-ffff-ffff-ffff-ffffffffffff</codelogic.oauth.username> <codelogic.oauth.password>secret-passcode</codelogic.oauth.password> </properties> </profile> </profiles>

 Add a repository in the repositories section.